UmmarFarooq14/Git-mastery-notes/mystery.git/Day-09/text.md

 Git pull:
 ---------
---> A shortcut from git fetch + git merge in one command.
---> It downloads new changes and immediately merges them into your current branch.
+           A shortcut from git fetch + git merge in one command.It downloads new changes and immediately merges them into your current branch.

 command:
 --------